Translate

 Above ZD328/AC Harrier GR.7 from 3 Squadron RAF prepares to land before launching from the deck.

-Following the 1st April 2000 commencement for the Joint Force Harrier (JFH), It was only a short time before Royal Air Force Harriers were to be seen using RNAS Yeovilton's dummy deck for training.
+Following the commencement of the Joint Force Harrier (JFH) on April 1 2000, it was only a short time before Royal Air Force Harriers were seen using RNAS Yeovilton's dummy deck for training.

 ZG861/AA Harrier GR.7 3 Squadron RAF